aaronmsimon/unity-kings-of-the-beach/README.md

 - debug: writing to console, gizmos like raycasts or boxes drawn
 - bump/set vs pass/across
 - ball reset is temp

-### note to self
-1. move AdjustVectorAccuracy() from AI.cs to Helpers.cs
-2. update DigReadState.cs Pass() to new location of AdjustVectorAccuracy()
-3. move Pass() from DigReadyState.cs to Athlete.cs
-4. update DigReadyState.cs to use new location of Pass()
-5. update LockState.cs to use Pass()
-6. use AdjustVectorAccuracy() in PlayerStates.ServeState.cs
-7. use AdjustVectorAccuracy() in AIStates.ServeState.cs